 USEPA (1989) describes a BHHRA as a quantitative evaluation of the potential risk posed to human health by the actual or potential presence of chemicals in the environment.
 A risk assessment provides a conservative estimate of the likelihood of health effects in a population.
-The results of the risk assessment are intended to help site managers determine the need for remedial action; and; provide a basis for comparing the health impacts of remedial alternatives, if necessary; and provide a consistent process for documenting potential risks (USEPA1989).
-This BHHRA was performed in accordance with USEPA guidance and incorporates numerous comments provided by USEPA Region II on the MESA and PAR (AMEC 2009a,b).
+The results of the risk assessment are intended to help site managers determine the need for remedial action; and provide a basis for comparing the health impacts of remedial alternatives, if necessary; and provide a consistent process for documenting potential risks (USEPA1989).
+This BHHRA was performed in accordance with USEPA guidance and incorporates numerous comments provided by USEPA Region II on the MESA and PAR (AMEC 2009a, 2009b).
 Consistent with USEPA's description and stated purpose of risk assessment, this BHHRA provides an evaluation of potential risks associated with potential exposure to COPCs for teenagers who might trespass and contact surface water and sediment from the outlet channel or Koppers Pond.
 In addition, this BHHRA provides an evaluation of potential risks associated with consumption of fish from Koppers Pond.

 Estimates of potential noncarcinogenic hazards associated with direct contact to sediment and surface water for Koppers Pond and the outlet channel are summarized in Table 12.
 All of the HIs for the RME teenager are below the health-based target noncarcinogenic HI of 1.
 Therefore, no noncarcinogenic hazards associated with direct exposure to COPCs in sediment and surface water exist at the Koppers Pond Site.
+Estimates of potential carcinogenic risks associated with direct contact to sediment and surface water for Koppers Pond and the outlet channel also are summarized in Table 12.
+The cumulative potential RME lifetime carcinogenic risks for the teenage trespasser are below the NCP target risk range of 1×10^{-6} to 1×10^{-4} .

 Because lead, a COPC in sediment and surface water, lacks a toxicity value, a different approach was used to evaluate the potential noncarcinogenic hazards associated with lead exposure.
-In the case of sediment, the EPC for lead is well below the PRG based on USEPA's adult lead model.
+In the case of sediment, the EPC for lead is well below the PRG based on USEPA's adult lead model even when 30 percent absorption is assumed.
 Therefore, potential exposure to lead via contact with sediment does not pose a health concern.
 For surface water, the lead EPCs are compared to USEPA's lead action level in water delivered to users of public drinking water systems.
-The EPCs slightly exceed the drinking water action level but the arithmetic means are below the action level.
+The EPCs slightly exceed the drinking water action level but the arithmetic means are below the drinking water action level.
 It is important to recognize that the surface water for both Koppers Pond and the outlet channel is not a source of drinking water and if any ingestion occurs, it is incidental and infrequent.
-Because surface water RME EPCs only slightly exceed the lead benchmark and because the benchmark is set for drinking water, it is reasonable to conclude that exposure to lead in the surface water does not pose a health concern.
+Because surface water RME EPCs only slightly exceed the lead action level and because the action level is set for drinking water, it is reasonable to conclude that exposure to lead in the surface water does not pose a health concern.

-Estimates of potential carcinogenic risks associated with direct contact to sediment and surface water for Koppers Pond and the outlet channel are summarized in Table 12.
-The cumulative potential RME lifetime carcinogenic risks for the teenage trespasser are below the target risk range of 1x10-6 to 1x10-4.
 Both the total RME HI and the cumulative potential RME lifetime carcinogenic risk associated with fish consumption exceed USEPA's acceptable levels (Table 13), but these results are generated using USEPA's default conditions and highly conservative exposure assumptions.
-PCBs represent more than 90 percent of the total estimated risks.